sugar-for-pirate-king/project-euler/README.md

 # Project Euler Solution
-This is project to sharing [project euler](https://projecteuler.net) solution.
+A project for sharing [project euler](https://projecteuler.net) solution.

 ## Contributing
 We use git-flow, and follows this step: